 Important 2026 Dates

-- When: To be completed in Year 1 of the Training Program
+• When: To be completed in Year 1 of the ATNM Training Program

 Course Structure

-The course is held over a week of full day training.
+The course is held over 8 days of full day training.
 The content is delivered predominantly online – a mixture of recorded tutorials, live tutorials, reading material and eLearning – with a couple of in-person practical days held at one location in each state/zone.
 10 topics are delivered over 20+ tutorials and are accessible on AANMS’s Trainee Resource and Education Centre (TREC).

 Exam

-The exam is held 8 weeks after the course and consists of 10 topics that ask a range of multiple-choice and long answer questions.
-The exam is completed online via AANMS’s Trainee Resource and Education Centre (TREC), with results provided about a month after the exam via the TREC.
+The exam is held 8 weeks after the course and is delivered in two exams/parts that ask a range of multiple-choice and long answer questions.
+The trainee completes the exam at their training setting online via AANMS’s Trainee Resource and Education Centre (TREC), with their training supervisor observing them.
+The trainee, with and their training supervisor, determines when they will complete the exam during the Exam Week.

 Recognition

 Trainees must attend the full course and receive a pass outcome in the exam to obtain “satisfactory completion” in this RACP Advanced Training in Nuclear Medicine training requirement.
-AANMS will provide RACP with trainee outcomes, and a certificate of completion will be provided to trainees on satisfactory completion of the course and exam.
+AANMS will provide trainees with a letter advising exam results and a “BSC Certificate” on successful completion.
+AANMS will provide RACP with trainee outcomes.

 For further information, please contact the AANMS’s Education Officer.